 Acceptance testing can be performed by a non-technical person.
 That person can be your tester, manager or even client.

-If you are developing a web-application (and probably you are) the tester needs nothing more than a web browser
+If you are developing a web-application (and you probably are) the tester needs nothing more than a web browser

 to check that your site works correctly.
 You can reproduce an acceptance tester’s actions in scenarios